Ensuring a Safe Holiday Party

 - Consider utilizing a ticket system to limit the number of drinks an employee or other guest may be served during the party.

 Even when employers take positive steps to limit impairment, some employees may still become intoxicated.
-If employers identify intoxicated employees or guests, they should take positive steps to ensure that the employee does not drive.
-For example:
+If employers identify intoxicated employees or guests, they should take positive steps to ensure that the intoxicated person is not driving.

-- Consider a system whereby employees leave their car keys with an attendant at the start of the evening instead of having to remove keys from an intoxicated guest later in the evening.
+- Consider implementing a system whereby employees and guests leave their car keys with an attendant at the start of the evening instead of having to remove keys from an intoxicated person later in the evening.

-- Arrange to have a sober co-worker drive the employee home.
+- Arrange to have a sober co-worker drive the intoxicated person home.

-- Call the employee’s emergency contact (don’t just offer to do so).
+- Call the intoxicated person’s emergency contact (don’t just offer to do so).

-- Insist that the employee take a cab, and pay for the trip.
+- Insist that the intoxicated person take a cab and pay for the trip.

-- If all else fails, and the employee insists on driving in an intoxicated state, call for police assistance.
+- If all else fails, and the intoxicated person insists on driving impaired, call for police assistance.

-By having a plan in place for these situations ahead of time, employers can help avoid many of the problems associated with excess alcohol consumption.
-Some forethought by employers can help to ensure that an enjoyable and safe time is had by all.
+By having a plan in place and tailored protocols communicated well ahead of the holiday celebration, employers can help avoid many of the problems associated with these events, including excess alcohol consumption.
+Some advance planning by employers can help to ensure that an enjoyable, healthy and safe time is had by all.

 We wish you and your employees an enjoyable and safe holiday season.